shivam3746/final-project-shivam3746/avoiding_common_attacks.md

 Described permission level for each function i.e. external, internal, public, and private

 ## Contract ownership
-Issued the owneship and administrative privileges to the owner-specific function.
+Issued the ownership and administrative privileges to the owner-specific function.

 ## Optimizing Usage of Loops
 Avoided loops as this dapp currently at this stage doesn't require it and there is no point in forcibly adding it as they make contract more vulnerable to attacks